+B-type natriuretic peptide (BNP) belongs to a family of protein hormones called natriuretic peptides.
 These natriuretic peptides have an important role in regulating the circulation.
-Scientists have learned the most about ANP and BNP.
-Both act on blood vessels, causing them to dilate, or widen.
+They act on blood vessels, causing them to dilate, or widen.
 They also work on the kidneys, causing them to excrete more salt and water.
 In addition, the natriuretic peptides reduce the production of various hormones that narrow blood vessels, boost the heart rate, or affect fluid retention; examples include adrenaline, angiotensin, and aldosterone.

 The net effect of natriuretic peptides is to promote urine excretion, relax blood vessels, lower blood pressure, and reduce the heart's workload.
 They are part of the body's natural defense mechanisms designed to protect the heart from stress.
 And they surge into action when they are needed most, when the heart itself is under siege.

 BNP helps the body compensate for heart failure (HF); measurements of BNP help doctors diagnose and treat this serious condition.